awwright/http-progress/draft-wright-http-resume-request.md

 ## Closing the Operation

-The client MAY acknowledge it has fully consumed to the completed operation by issuing a `DELETE` request on the response-message-location resource.
+The client MAY acknowledge it has fully consumed the completed operation by issuing a `DELETE` request on the response-message-location resource.
 Clients SHOULD issue a DELETE if they do not anticipate needing to request the document in the future.

 ## Registrations